 Animal Welfare Funding and Fundraising

 The organizations listed below represent only a small sampling of grantmakers and information sources specific to animal welfare.
-For a more complete listing, please visit your local Foundation Center Cooperating Collection where you can search the Foundation Directory Online database for many more relevant funding opportunities.
+For a more complete listing, please visit your local network partner of the Foundation Center where you can search the Foundation Directory Online database for many more relevant funding opportunities.

 Founded in 1877, the American Humane Association works to "ensure the welfare, wellness and well-being of children and animals, and to unleash the full potential of the bond between humans and animals to the mutual benefit of both."
 The association runs several programs to help with emergency services and animal welfare.